 - Hotel AS: Located about a mile from the centre, this boutique-style hotel is the furthest from the main Zagreb destinations.
 The four-star hotel is also one of the most affordable options.
 As it’s further away from the top tourist traps, you may enjoy a little more peace and quiet.

-✔ Best area to stay for shopping & fine dining
+✔ Best area to stay in Zagreb for shopping & fine dining

 Maksimir is often overlooked by travellers who want to stay closer to the important Zagreb attractions, such as the cathedral or the city’s historic buildings.
 While it’s further away from these sites, it provides a more modern feel.